jkirkwin/OO-Design-Class-Project-Revisited/Planning.md

 1 Travis: Do we want to use it?
 * My gut impression: shouldn't be too hard to get going, so why not?

-2 Gradle: Get it up and running
+2 Gradle: Get it up and running on both our machines so that we can verify we're getting the same results (and ensure Travis config is correct if we go that route)

 3 Implementation:
 * Stick with vanilla javafx or go with spring?